Writer Kevin Reese puts the Winchester Model 70 Extreme Weather SS through its paces. Verdict? Worth it.

 The Model 70 Extreme’s 26-inch .300 Win.
 Mag. barrel is fluted and free-floating with a 1:10 twist, recessed crown to protect rifling, and is capped by a pepperbox-style muzzle brake.
-The assembled barreled action is designed to deliver the consistent sub-MOA accuracy hunters demand and reliability they can trust.
+The assembled barreled action delivers the consistent sub-MOA accuracy hunters demand and reliability they can trust.
 Additional features include precision-machined bottom metal with a hinged-plate magazine and Winchester’s M.O.A.
 Trigger.

 For testing, I used a Brownells Model 70 Long-Action single-piece scope base and Accu-Tac’s medium-height, 30mm scope rings.
 On top, I mounted a Sightmark Citadel 3-18×50 LR2 first-focal-plane riflescope with a mil-dash reticle and .1-MRAD turret adjustments.
 Underneath, I employed a Firefield Stronghold 6-9-in. bipod and my trusty Tactical Tailor squeeze bag.
 For ammo, I chose Black Hills Ammunition’s 212-grain ELD-X.